• Cake

 Instructions

-• Spoon batter into the cupcake tins until they’re about ā…” full, then bake for 17 minutes.
-They’re done when they spring back to the touch and a toothpick inserted into the middle comes out clean.
-Let the cupcakes cool in the pan for five minutes before removing them from the pan and continuing to cool them for at least an hour.
-Make sure they’re entirely room temperature before applying any frosting.
+• Spoon or pour the batter into the cupcake tins until they’re about ⅔ full, then bake for 14-18 minutes, until they spring back to the touch and a toothpick inserted into the middle comes out clean.
+Let the cupcakes cool in the pan for about five minutes before removing them from the pan and continuing to cool on a wire rack until room temperature.
+Make sure they are entirely room temperature before adding any frosting.

 Notes